Northville Charter Township, Michigan: Northville Regional Psychiatric Hospital

-The Northville Regional Psychiatric Hospital (NRPH) is located on a large (400+ acres) property on 7 Mile Road on the eastern side of the township.
-It was built in 1952, closed in 2003, and was demolished in 2018.
+The Northville Regional Psychiatric Hospital (NRPH) was located on a large (400+ acres) property on 7 Mile Road on the eastern side of the township.
+It was built in 1952, closed in 2003, and was demolished from 2018 to 2023.

 2002–2006

 It was announced that the NRPH was to be closed by the Department of Community Health (DCH) on November 18, 2002.
 By May 2003 all patients had been transferred to a community setting or another state run psychiatric facility.
 Due to ineffective controls and oversight of the NRPH's closing in 2003, and purchasing, receiving, and payment processes, there is still much unused and used equipment left in the buildings that lost all value during storage.
 The hospital was closed because of several reasons.
 First, a declining number of patients in the statewide mental health system.
 Second, a decline in the workforce, resulting from an early retirement rate, caused the hospital to be shut down.
 At the time of the closing NPH had 536 employees and 239 patients.
 The property was sold in a May 2005 auction to REI/Schostak (REIS) for $31.5 million.